GRIDAPPSD/Powergrid-Models/README.md

 The feeder model conversion code has been moved to [CIMHub](https://github.com/GRIDAPPSD/CIMHub).
 This repository now contains mostly data.

+For platform maintenance, updated feeder models that have been tested can be imported using [these instructions](BLAZEGRAPH_IMPORT.md).

 ## IEEE 9500-Node Test Case (Proposed)

 See [platform/dss/WSU](platform/dss/WSU) for the original OpenDSS version of this test case.